 3. Arrange informational interviews — If your child thinks they might enjoy a career as a City Manager, encourage them to look into arranging an informational interview with someone who works in local government.
 They may learn about other interesting, related positions as well.
 Most high-school- and college-age students think inside the box, along the lines of college majors: marketing … business … engineering.
 Informational interviews can help introduce them to an array of job titles that may be unfamiliar — but of potential interest — to them as they consider their ultimate career.

 4. Conduct online research — Many websites provide varying degrees of career information, tools and guidance.
 A few stand-outs include:

 - O*Net Online — A service of the U.S. Department of Labor, which includes job descriptions and occupational data

 - MyNextMove — A service of the U.S. Department of Labor, specifically designed for the job seeker who wants to browse career opportunities by keyword or industry

 - Career Exploration — Hosted by the U.S. Bureau of Labor Statistics, a great entry point for students to explore occupations by industry

-- Career Center — A career exploration gateway sponsored by the University of California – Berkeley Career Center, which includes links to career profiles, guides and industry resources
+- Career Essentials — A career exploration gateway sponsored by the University of California – Berkeley Career Center, which includes links to career profiles, guides and industry resources